Poor European states face clash over future aid funds

 At a meeting in Slovakia's capital, prime ministers from recipient states mostly in the EU's poorer ex-communist east threw their weight behind a Commission proposal to slightly increase spending in the bloc's 2014-2020 budget.

-Commission President Jose Manuel Barroso said they would face a hard task convincing the biggest contributors, who want to slash the budget by 10 percent, or some 100 billion euros (80.5 billion pounds).
+Commission President Jose Manuel Barroso said they would face a hard task convincing the biggest contributors, who want to slash the budget by 10 percent, or some 100 billion euros.

 "What we need in Europe is to create conditions to return to growth.
 And the European budget is the most important instrument at the European level for financing investment in growth," Barroso said.